IBM: Breaking Up Is Easy To Do (NYSE:IBM)

 "IBM is laser-focused on the $1 trillion hybrid-cloud opportunity," says CEO Arvind Krishna.
 "Client buying needs for application and infrastructure services are diverging, while adoption of our hybrid cloud platform is accelerating ...
 Now is the right time to create two market-leading companies focused on what they do best."
 Source: Seeking Alpha

-According to Datamation, IBM is the fourth-ranked cloud provider behind Amazon (NASDAQ:AMZN), Microsoft (NASDAQ:MSFT), and Google (NASDAQ:GOOG) (NASDAQ:GOOGL).
+According to Datamation, IBM is the fourth-ranked cloud provider behind Amazon (AMZN), Microsoft (MSFT), and Google (GOOG) (GOOGL).
 With a trillion-dollar market, one would think that over time IBM could get at least 5%, or $50 billion.
 That would triple current cloud revenue to $75 billion and make IBM a very successful and profitable player in the cloud market.

 IBM's idea is to combine their cloud services with their Watson-like AI (Artificial Intelligence) to offer services others cannot.
 IBM calls it "AI enhanced" cloud.